 A typical cure schedule for single component epoxies is:

 130°C (266°F) 75 min

 Cure schedules for individual products are listed on the technical data sheet.
 Specialty products are available with lower temperature cure thresholds for bonding heat vulnerable parts.

 More information on curing single component epoxies can be found here https://www.permabond.com/blog/2014/10/14/consistent-single-component-epoxy-curing/

 Single component epoxies can also be cured by induction curing… see https://www.permabond.com/blog/2014/12/02/induction-curing-epoxy-adhesives/

 One component epoxies cure with heat.
 Most are fairly rigid with Shore Hardness of D80-D85 and typically retain 40% of their strength at 180°C (355°F).
-They will resist higher temperatures for limited time providing there is not high stress on the joint, for example during wave soldering or paint baking.
+They will resist higher temperatures for limited time, providing there is not high stress on the joint, for example, during wave soldering or paint baking.
 When compared to room temperature epoxies, single component epoxies resist double the temperature.
-Maximum temperature resistance of regular two component room temperature cured epoxies is 80 to 100°C.
+The maximum temperature resistance of regular two component room temperature cured epoxies is 80 to 100°C.